elxl/DLAV_group4/README.md

 *Note: Please connect to the EPFL network before proceeding*

 ### Milestones 1 and 2
-Click on the provided Google Colab links for respective milestons and run all cells.
+To run the code for milestones 1 and 2, it is required to set it up on Google Colab as the code involves using the JS code scippets to access the webcam.
+Please upload the files to Google Colab (or to Google Drive and then mount the Drive to Google Colab).
+A full tutorial to set up Google Colab is beyond the scope of this documentation.

 Please ensure that the machine running the code is connect to the webcam.

 ### Milestone 3
+Milestone 3 builds on the code in Milestone 2, but for the detection, we have opted to use pose detection using Mediapipe.

 #### Requirements
 To install the required packages, run: